dojonorth/fun-basics-dojo/README.md

 * Combining monads with flatMap defines sequencing and introduces some additional effect that is the particular monad's defining characteristic.

 ## Further Reading
-#### 1-Lambda Notes
-See [here](https://medium.com/javascript-scene/the-rise-and-fall-and-rise-of-functional-programming-composable-software-c2d91b424c8c) as a starting point for more detail on the relationship between Lambda Calculus and programming languages.
-Few interesting nuggets to whet your appetite:
-* The 'calculus' in Lambda Calculus has nothing to do with integration and differentiation that we all know and love.
-Rather, it refers to the more general meaning of calculus, which defines a 'method or system for calculation or reasoning'.
-* Lisp, that we also all know and love, was heavily influenced by lambda calculus.
-[Lisp dates from 1958 and is the second oldest prograaming language still in widespread use](https://en.wikipedia.org/wiki/Lisp_(programming_language)), only Fortran edges it out by a year.

 #### 2-General Category Theory
 I've tried to inline links to the general concepts that the dojo covers as I've gone along.
 If you're interested in a more complete discussion of parts of category theory that apply to programming though, then I'd single out [this for special mention](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).